 Certification Card and Certificate mailed within 72 hours.
 If you choose email delivery, then you will be receiving your Card and Certificate in pdf format in a few business hours.

-When your certification is due to expire, you will receive a notice in the mail.
-The notice will be sent to the address that we have on record for you which is the one that you entered into the test form two years ago.
-We get many recertification notices returned in the mail because we never received an update when members move.
-Please make sure that we have your correct address.
+When your certification is due to expire, you will receive a notice by email.
+The notice will be sent to the email address that we have on record for you which is the one that you entered into the test form two years ago.
+Please make sure that we have your correct email.
 You can use the Member Update Form to send us the new information.
 You can retake the test up to 90 days before your certification expires.
 You can also pay before your certification expires.
 Your new certification date will begin, as before, on the same date and your new card will be mailed out early.

 It is important not to let your certification lapse.
 Your insurance policy may not be valid without a current certification.
 So make sure that we receive your payment in sufficient time to process your certification.
 This should be at least two weeks before you expire.
 Your certification date will remain the same and valid for two more years.
 Your insurance company and/or employer can verify your current status using our Verify Instructor Form here or on the left panel of this page.

 When you take the test, be sure to enter your current CI number or you may be assigned a new CI number.
 If that happens, don't worry it's not a problem.
 The automated test software may assign you a new CI number if your name or email changes.